research papers\(\def\hfill{\hskip 5em}\def\hfil{\hskip 3em}\def\eqno#1{\hfil {#1}}\)

 Figure 5

-(a) [|{\rm sin}\, \delta |] and (b) [\phi] as a function of the two external tilt angles [\Theta _{1}] and [\Theta _{2}] for a muscovite sample with a thickness of 0.06 mm.
+(a) Mathematical equation and (b) Mathematical equation as a function of the two external tilt angles Mathematical equation and Mathematical equation for a muscovite sample with a thickness of 0.06 mm.
 The measurement was carried out at a wavelength of 600 nm for a total of 441 positions of the tilting stage.

 Fig. 5[link] shows that the contours form hyperbolic curves characteristic of the (001) orientation of the muscovite sheet.
 From the properties of the biaxial optical indicatrix, it is known that for directions of propagation which coincide with the optic axial plane OAP, one of the axes of a section of the optical indicatrix lies within OAP and the other is perpendicular to it (see, for example, Bloss, 1961[Bloss, F. D. (1961).
 An Introduction to the Methods of Optical Crystallography.
 New York: Holt, Rinehart and Winston.]).
 A similar situation can be observed for the xz plane perpendicular to OAP.
 In this case, one of the axes of a section of the optical indicatrix lies within this plane and the other is parallel to OAP.
-This also means that here, for this particular orientation of the muscovite sample, the orientation angle [\phi] provides information about the location of these two planes.
-Thus, by analysing the information on the orientation angle [\phi] given by Fig. 5[link](b), it is possible to find approximately4 the two probable locations of the optic axial plane OAP.
-Note also that by taking into consideration only Fig. 5[link](b), it is difficult to judge which direction corresponds to the optic axial plane OAP and which corresponds to the plane xz perpendicular to OAP because of the 90° ambiguity introduced in the computed value of [\phi].
+This also means that here, for this particular orientation of the muscovite sample, the orientation angle Mathematical equation provides information about the location of these two planes.
+Thus, by analysing the information on the orientation angle Mathematical equation given by Fig. 5[link](b), it is possible to find approximately4 the two probable locations of the optic axial plane OAP.
+Note also that by taking into consideration only Fig. 5[link](b), it is difficult to judge which direction corresponds to the optic axial plane OAP and which corresponds to the plane xz perpendicular to OAP because of the 90° ambiguity introduced in the computed value of Mathematical equation.

-Below, in order to obtain the value of the birefringence [\Delta n_{\gamma \alpha}] as well as to determine the optical orientation of the muscovite sample with respect to one of the principal axes of the optical indicatrix,5 we carry out the analysis of the three-dimensional data by applying the steps given in §2.2[link].
-Since the optical sign of muscovite is negative, we assume that the z axis from Fig. 1[link] corresponds here to the refractive index [n_{\alpha}], and the optic angle denoted as [2V_{\alpha}] is measured through this axis.
-Furthermore, because of the high correlation between the angle [V_{\alpha}] and the corresponding component angle [\theta _{1}], we substitute into equation (19)[link] a value of [V_{\alpha}] equal to 21.5°, which corresponds to the [V_{\alpha}] angle range given by the literature.
-The value of the angle [V_{\alpha}] = 21.5° was chosen after performing a rough surface fitting procedure applied to the data for different angular positions of the tilt axes of the [|{\rm sin}\, \delta |] contour map for different initial values of [V_{\alpha}], and after observing the behaviour of the estimated parameters and the fitting errors.
+Below, in order to obtain the value of the birefringence Mathematical equation as well as to determine the optical orientation of the muscovite sample with respect to one of the principal axes of the optical indicatrix,5 we carry out the analysis of the three-dimensional data by applying the steps given in §2.2[link].
+Since the optical sign of muscovite is negative, we assume that the z axis from Fig. 1[link] corresponds here to the refractive index Mathematical equation, and the optic angle denoted as Mathematical equation is measured through this axis.
+Furthermore, because of the high correlation between the angle Mathematical equation and the corresponding component angle Mathematical equation, we substitute into equation (19)[link] a value of Mathematical equation equal to 21.5°, which corresponds to the Mathematical equation angle range given by the literature.
+The value of the angle Mathematical equation = 21.5° was chosen after performing a rough surface fitting procedure applied to the data for different angular positions of the tilt axes of the Mathematical equation contour map for different initial values of Mathematical equation, and after observing the behaviour of the estimated parameters and the fitting errors.

-Subsequently, by rotating the tilt axes of the [|{\rm sin}\, \delta |] contour map over the angular range of 180° in steps of [\Delta \sigma] = 1°, applying the surface fitting procedure to the data using equation (19)[link] and then by analysing the corresponding fitting errors and the estimated parameters [\Delta n_{\gamma \alpha}], [\theta _{1}], [\theta _{2}] and nmean, we can determine the directions parallel and perpendicular to the optic axial plane OAP containing the direction of propagation S′.
-These directions are marked in Fig. 5[link] by thick white lines labelled [\Omega _{1}^{\parallel}] and [\Omega _{2}^{\perp}].
+Subsequently, by rotating the tilt axes of the Mathematical equation contour map over the angular range of 180° in steps of Mathematical equation = 1°, applying the surface fitting procedure to the data using equation (19)[link] and then by analysing the corresponding fitting errors and the estimated parameters Mathematical equation, Mathematical equation, Mathematical equation and nmean, we can determine the directions parallel and perpendicular to the optic axial plane OAP containing the direction of propagation S′.
+These directions are marked in Fig. 5[link] by thick white lines labelled Mathematical equation and Mathematical equation.

-Fig. 6[link](a) shows R2 values for different angular positions [\sigma] of the tilt axes of the [|{\rm sin}\, \delta |] contour map.
-In the region where [R^{2} \to 1], we used smaller angular steps of [\Delta \sigma] = 0.5° in order to determine the specified directions more precisely.
-By analysing the results, we found that R2 reaches its maximum, equal to 0.9935, for an angle [\sigma ] = 53.5°, measured clockwise from the tilt axis [\Theta _{1}] in Fig. 6[link].
-In the figure, this angle is denoted by [\eta].
-By analysing the results presented in Fig. 6[link](a), we also found that a good surface fitting was recorded for an angle [\sigma ] = 143.5° with R2 = 0.9777 (exactly 90° difference from the 53.5° position of the rotated tilt axes).
+Fig. 6[link](a) shows R2 values for different angular positions Mathematical equation of the tilt axes of the Mathematical equation contour map.
+In the region where Mathematical equation, we used smaller angular steps of Mathematical equation = 0.5° in order to determine the specified directions more precisely.
+By analysing the results, we found that R2 reaches its maximum, equal to 0.9935, for an angle Mathematical equation = 53.5°, measured clockwise from the tilt axis Mathematical equation in Fig. 6[link].
+In the figure, this angle is denoted by Mathematical equation.
+By analysing the results presented in Fig. 6[link](a), we also found that a good surface fitting was recorded for an angle Mathematical equation = 143.5° with R2 = 0.9777 (exactly 90° difference from the 53.5° position of the rotated tilt axes).
 However, this latter result can be discarded by choosing the case with larger R2.
-Moreover, for [\sigma ] = 143.5°, the refined value of nmean lies slightly outside the literature range of the refractive indices for the muscovite sample (also for different initial values of [V_{\alpha}]).
-A simple measurement of the optical retardation with a first-order retardation plate and a Michel–Lévy chart confirmed that the angular position [\sigma ] = 53.5° corresponds to the plane parallel to the optic axial plane OAP (see, for example, Wahlstrom, 1960[Wahlstrom, E. E. (1960).
+Moreover, for Mathematical equation = 143.5°, the refined value of nmean lies slightly outside the literature range of the refractive indices for the muscovite sample (also for different initial values of Mathematical equation).
+A simple measurement of the optical retardation with a first-order retardation plate and a Michel–Lévy chart confirmed that the angular position Mathematical equation = 53.5° corresponds to the plane parallel to the optic axial plane OAP (see, for example, Wahlstrom, 1960[Wahlstrom, E. E. (1960).
 Optical Crystallography, 3rd ed.
 New York: John Wiley.]).

 [Figure 6]